An anonymous benefactor sent us another little treat in the post – the latest reconstruction of this story, complete with very impressive CGI.

-Sue: If Steven Moffat was writing this episode we would have had the Doctor Who? joke for sure.
-He wouldn’t have been able to resist it.
+Sue: If Steven Moffat was writing this episode, he would have put in a “Doctor who?” joke, for sure.
+He wouldn’t have been able to resist.

 Sue: It looks like the cast of Star Trek have been replaced by a collection of lava lamps.

 The Doctor confronts the Cybermen.
 It’s only taken him six episodes.

 Sue: Why don’t they kill him?
 Why are they telling the Doctor their secret plans?
 They’ll be sitting down to discuss it with him over coffee, next.